 As the night wore on my companions found me and cajoled me into dancing.
 After shaking a leg or two, I begged off saying I was tired and returned to the balcony.

 This time almost all the seats were taken, all except one—a bar stool right next to the man with the too-big grin.
 For a moment I considered heading back to my friends on the dance floor, then told myself that I was being an idiot, that I was tired, and who cared if the guy had no lips?
 I joined him at the bar.

-He immediately introduced himself as Salim, asking where I was from.
+He immediately introduced himself as Salim, and asked where I was from.
 I explained the circumstances that brought me to Paris, and he asked what I thought of the city.
 I told him that I didn’t ever want to leave, and a grin stretched across his face like a spandex Halloween skeleton costume across a fat man’s belly.

 “That is what I said when I first came here as well,” he said.
 “And you know what?
 I never did.”